crgalley/romspline/README.md

 # Welcome to romSpline #

-romSpline is an easy-to-use code for generating a reduced-order model for spline interpolation of 1d data.
+romSpline is an easy-to-use Python code for compressing and interpolating 1d data using reduced-order modeling and statistical learning methods.

-romSpline uses a greedy algorithm to find a nearly optimal subset of samples that recovers the original data, to the requested tolerance, with a univariate spline interpolant.
+romSpline uses a greedy algorithm to find a nearly optimal subset of data samples that recovers the original data, to the requested tolerance, with a univariate spline interpolant.
 The output is the optimal subset of data and the corresponding reduced-order spline interpolant.

+romSpline also contains code to estimate the prediction errors at new samples due to interpolation.
+These methods are largely based on Monte Carlo K-fold cross-validation studies.
+The median of the resulting validation errors can be used as a global and accurate upper bound on the interpolation error estimator.

 This code should be useful for downsampling or compressing large data arrays to their essential components from which the original information can be constructed and new data predicted through interpolation.
 The degree of downsampling can be significant (e.g., orders of magnitude) for relatively smooth data.
+Furthermore, the distribution of the resulting reduced dataset provides information into features and structures of the data that might otherwise not be readily observed.

+Future releases of romSpline will provide locally adapted interpolation error estimations based on more refined cross-validation studies.
+In addition, enhancements to the greedy algorithm will incorporate possible additional information about data quality (such as uncertainties in the data values being compressed and interpolated).

 ### Installation ###